Inertia.js lets you quickly build modern single-page React, Vue, and Svelte apps using classic server-side routing and controllers.

 }

-We provide two kinds of lazy properties:
+We provide three kinds of lazy properties:

 - Lazy::inertia() Never included on first visit, optionally included on partial reloads